 11 reasons why I love counselling and why you should never be embarrassed about going

-Yes i’ve been to a counsellor.
+Yes i’ve been to a counsellor (i’m actually actively seeing one right now).
 No i’m not embarrassed about it.
 No my life is not perfect.
-But also no, going to a counsellor doesn’t mean I have mental health issues and that I need sorting out.
+But also no, going to a counsellor doesn’t mean I have mental health issues and that I need ‘sorting out’.

-I feel counselling is looked upon as a sign of weakness when I think it’s actually quite the opposite and shows incredible amounts of strength.
+I feel counselling is actually quite the opposite and shows incredible amounts of strength.

 In fact I think going to see a counsellor is a huge sign of courage and shows a willingness to reflect on your self in a very ‘naked’ way.
 How amazing is it that you’re curious about your own mind and you want to get to know it.
 I think so anyway.
 After all, you’re stuck with it for a pretty long time.